voxpupuli/puppet-autofs/README.md

   order       => 01
 }
 ```
-This will generate content in both the auto.master file and a new auto.home map
+This example will generate content in both the auto.master file and the auto.home map
 file:

 ##### auto.master